-Jim Joyce, Vice President, US Channels Unit, MPS for Xerox, explains that “true MPS” is different than selling cost per copy (CPC), which some providers call MPS.
-“A true MPS offering is a financial model used to acquire print technology and associated supplies and service,” says Joyce.
-“MPS goes well beyond CPC and offers extended value in the areas of print and document security, cost savings, environmental impact, employee productivity, and workflow automation.
+Jim Joyce, Vice President, NA Channels MPS and Innovation for Xerox, explains that “true MPS” differs from selling cost per copy (CPC), which some providers call MPS.
+“A true MPS offering is a financial model used to acquire print technology and associated supplies and services,” says Joyce.
+“MPS goes beyond CPC and offers extended value in print and document security, cost savings, environmental impact, employee productivity, and workflow automation.
 MPS also bridges the physical and digital worlds, helping companies transform their operations.”

 Managed Print Services are Managed Services

-If your business primarily sells copiers and printers and provides services on a break-fix basis, selling managed print will require changes throughout your business —from the top down.
-“Success in the expansion to MPS from the traditional copier/printer and cost-per-print world is the outcome of a full and dedicated commitment by ownership,” says Joyce.
+If your business primarily sells copiers and printers and provides services on a break-fix basis, selling managed print will require changes throughout your business — from the top down.
+“Success in the expansion to MPS from the traditional copier/printer and the cost-per-print world is the outcome of a full and dedicated commitment by ownership,” says Joyce.

-Providing managed print services — or any managed service — requires that you shift your focus from reacting when something goes wrong to monitoring hardware, providing preventive maintenance, offering help from a support desk, and managing consumables purchases.
-This requires new processes — often supported by automation tools — that enable you to meet the service level you commit to while still operating profitably.
-“Owners can be successful when they make the commitment to have their teams properly trained, have resources available and maintain a dedicated focus on a formal MPS business,” says Joyce.
+Providing managed print services — or any managed service — requires you to shift your focus from reacting when something goes wrong to monitoring hardware, providing preventive maintenance, offering help from a support desk, and managing consumables purchases.
+This requires new processes — often supported by automation tools — that enable you to meet the service level you commit to while operating profitably.
+“Owners can be successful when they commit to training their teams, having resources available, and maintaining a dedicated focus on a formal MPS business,” says Joyce.

 A Qualified Team

-If you currently provide copiers and printers, your team may have the technical expertise to deploy new equipment, offer technical support and provide repair service, but your technicians and sales team may not have the training to successfully use their skills to provide managed print services.
+If you currently provide copiers and printers, your team may have the technical expertise to deploy new equipment, offer technical support and provide repair services.
+Still, your technicians and sales team may not have the training to use their skills to offer managed print services successfully.
 Likewise, if you are a managed services provider (MSP), your team may be experienced with providing services via a recurring revenue model, but they may not be trained and experienced in printing systems.

-Joyce advises, “To start, identify an MPS subject matter expert — either from within or hire from outside — who has the desire, skills and commitment to learn MPS and become trained and certified.
-To be successful in MPS requires more than a part-time effort and casual approach.
+Joyce advises, “To start, identify an MPS subject matter expert – either from within or hired from outside — who has the desire, skills and commitment to learning MPS and becoming trained and certified.
+Success in MPS requires more than a part-time effort and a casual approach.
 Success in MPS is based on a series of best practices that are continually employed to drive success.
 Attempting to move forward without this knowledge and commitment is like a doctor, plumber or lawyer attempting to practice their trade without the proper training, tools and mentorship.”

 The ROI of Managed Print

-MPS solutions can help you expand your customer base to include businesses with limited in-house IT resources, green initiatives that demand reduced paper consumption, or the need for predictable monthly fees versus paying for unexpected repair costs.
-It can also give your business the opportunity to sell complementary offerings such as security solutions and analytics.
-Beyond building a monthly recurring revenue stream with those services that breaks the cycle of your company trying to cover expenses month to month, MPS may also be the key to keeping your business competitive as more of your clients advance their digital transformation initiatives.
+MPS solutions can help expand your customer base to include businesses with limited in-house IT resources, green initiatives that demand reduced paper consumption, or the need for predictable monthly fees versus unexpected repair costs.
+It can also allow your business to sell complementary security solutions and analytics offerings.
+So, besides building a monthly recurring revenue stream and breaking the cycle of trying to cover monthly expenses, MPS may lead to additional digital transformation sales opportunities.

-To reap the greatest benefits from providing MPS, however, you need to implement the right business model and processes and invest in a skilled, well-trained staff.
+To reap the greatest benefits from providing MPS, you must implement the right business model and processes and invest in skilled, well-trained staff.